Dog Bite Lawyers in Boonville, MO

 Common Dog Attack Injuries

-As harmless as they seem, "man's best friend" can be dangerous.
-Halvorsen Klote's dog attack lawyers in Boonville, MO, understand how victims can be affected after an incident.
-For example, below are a few of the most common injuries related to dog bites:
+A dog might be considered "man's best friend, but that doesn't mean they're not dangerous.
+Halvorsen Klote's dog bite lawyers in Boonville, MO, understand how victims and their families can be affected after an incident.
+For example, below are some of the most common injuries related to dog bites:

 Too often, people stereotype certain dog breeds.
 There are facts to back this stigma, but they're not always applicable.
-Every dog is capable of biting a human.
-This can be attributed to the dog's environment and interaction with the victim.
+Any dog is able to bite someone.
+This can be caused by how the person interacts with the dog and the environment it was raised in.

-Breeds often associated with bites include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
-The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
-People have a similar tendency to strike others when they're scared or aggravated.
+Breeds that are often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
+The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
+People have the same tendency to lash out others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Boonville, MO?

-A dog bite lawyer in Boonville, MO, will look into a variety of damages.
-Some of these include:
+A dog bite lawyer in Boonville, MO, will look at a number of damages.
+These include:

-- Medical Expenses — Victims may be able to recover all costs related to medical treatment caused by a dog bite.
-It's important to document everything (recovery, scarring, prescriptions, etc...) if you want compensation.
+• Medical Expenses — You may be able to recover all expenses related to medical treatment caused by a bite.
+It is important to document everything (recovery, scarring, prescriptions, etc...) if you want compensation.

-- Punitive Damages — Though rare, in some circumstances a victim can sue for punitive damages if the dog owner's conduct was intentional or extreme.
+• Punitive Damages — Though rare, in some circumstances a victim can sue for punitive damages if the owner's conduct was intentional or extreme.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Boonville, MO personal injury lawyers will ensure that no money is left on the table in your claim.